-He is also currently an Executive Director of Systech Berhad and Independent Non-Executive Director of Econframe Berhad, both companies listed on the ACE Market of Bursa Malaysia Securities Berhad.
+He is also currently an Executive Director of Systech Bhd and a Senior Independent Non-Executive Director of Econframe Berhad, both companies listed on the ACE Market of Bursa Malaysia Securities Berhad.

 He has no family relationship with any director and/or major shareholders of the Company.
 He does not have any conflict of interest with the Company.